Are you auditioning for the next production, and do you want to learn music from the show?

 Adult Ensemble each has at least a few spoken lines, and some have singing solos.
 The adult ensemble can be as few as 5, doubling with Amber, Future Gabriel, Veronica, Julie and the Troll, or the lines could be spread among many more ensemble members, with a bigger cast, to give everyone something interesting to do.

-Because three of the roles are written for transgender actors, all music for Gabriel, Future Gabriel, Jason and Amber Wilde is intended to be transposed or re-adjusted as necessary.
+Because four of the roles are written for transgender actors, all music for Gabriel, Future Gabriel, Jason and Amber Wilde is intended to be transposed or re-adjusted as necessary.
 It is imperative that actors feel comfortable, both vocally and emotionally, with playing these roles.
 Please feel free to contact the composer if you would like the notation or a backing track in a different key, or to alter the melody within the existing harmonic structure.

 1. Connected Opening: Full Ensemble

-3. I Need to Know: Abby
+2. I Need to Know: Abby

-4. Push Yourself: Link, Veronica, Jeremy, Ensemble
+3. Push Yourself: Link, Veronica, Jeremy, Ensemble

 5. Shine Like the Sun: Megan, Youth Ensemble